Polish Lowland Sheepdog Temperament: What's Good About 'Em, What's Bad About 'Em

-The Polish Lowland Sheepdog, sometimes nicknamed PON after his Polish name "Polish Owczark Nizinny") is a vigorous working dog.
-Strong and durable, athletic and agile, he requires daily exercise and does best with active owners.
+The Polish Lowland Sheepdog (nicknamed PON from his Polish name "Polish Owczark Nizinny") is a lively working dog.
+Strong and durable, athletic and agile, he requires daily exercise and does best with active outdoorsy owners.

-Mental stimulation in the form of obedience, agility, herding, or watching over his home is even more important to this highly intelligent breed.
+Mental stimulation in the form of advanced obedience classes, agility classes, or herding livestock, is even more important to this intelligent breed.

 When these needs are met, the Polish Lowland Sheepdog is calm and stable and settles down happily indoors.

-Somewhat aloof and suspicious of strangers, he makes a vigilant watchdog.
-In fact, socialization must be early and thorough so that his watchfulness does not become either skittishness or sharpness.
+Somewhat aloof and suspicious of strangers, the PON makes a vigilant watchdog.
+In fact, socialization must be early and thorough so that his watchfulness does not sharpen into suspiciousness or shyness.

-Most Polish Lowland Sheepdogs are dominant with other dogs, especially of the same sex.
+Most Polish Lowland Sheepdogs are dominant toward other dogs, especially of the same sex.
 Those with a high prey drive are not reliable around little creatures that run or flutter.

-The shaggy Polish Lowland Sheepdog is not for the immaculate household.
+Nor is this rustic (shaggy) breed a good choice for the immaculate household.
 Mud, snow, and leaves cling to his tousled coat, and his beard collects water and food remnants and can become matted and smelly.

 If you want a dog who...

-- Is an enthusiastic working dog, strong and durable, athletic and agile -- thrives on vigorous exercise and challenging activities
+- Is an enthusiastic working dog who thrives on vigorous exercise and challenging activities

 - Is calm indoors (with enough exercise)